nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Printing tasks:

-If you want to prioritize or delete some of the tasks on hand but cannot recall the task number as there are simply too many tasks, you can always ask the program to print out all tasks saved in the program.
+If you want to prioritize or delete some of the tasks on hand but cannot recall the task number as there are simply too many tasks, you can always ask _**25HoursADay**_ to print out all tasks saved in the application.
 In this way, you can have a better picture of the tasks on hand!

 Format: `print tasks`